RakhithJK/serbanghita-Mobile-Detect-wiki/Home.md

 <a href='http://www.pledgie.com/campaigns/18179'><img alt='Click here to lend your support to: Funding development of Mobile_Detect 3.0 and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/18179.png?skin_name=chrome' border='0' /></a>

-Sponsored by [BrowserStack](http://www.browserstack.com) - the complete browser coverage tool (including mobile devices) for testing you web application.
+Sponsored the community and by [BrowserStack](http://www.browserstack.com) - the complete browser coverage tool (including mobile devices) for testing you web application.

 ### Usage